 Last year more than £68,000 was raised by the Patient’s Social Committees at St Andrews and Castlebrae.
 This is a fantastic amount and helps us to provide treatment for the 4,000 injured and ill police officers we see each year.

-The majority of our funding comes from serving police officers who make regular donations from their salary.
-Unfortunately these donations don’t meet our running costs and, particularly as police officer numbers fall, additional fundraising is crucial.
+The majority of our funding comes from serving police officers who make regular donations from their salary, and from retired officers donating by direct debit.
+Unfortunately these donations alone don’t meet our full running costs and additional fundraising is therefore crucial.

 Each Treatment Centre runs a patient social committee each week with raffles, bingo and other fundraising activities taking place on an evening.
 These activities raise a significant amount each year for the Charity and we are very grateful for our patients support with this.

-Funds raised by our social committees in 2017 were used in a variety of ways, such as to
+Funds raised by our social committees in the past have been used in a variety of ways, such as to

 purchase weight vests, a mini hifi for the pool area, ipod shuffle and dock for the Complementary Therapy team, ceiling speakers for the Physiotherapy Department